 · Periocular; oral commissures; forelegs; more rarely, trunk or rear leg lesions

 · Numerous lesions on the head, legs, and trunk; progressively worsening into deep folliculitis and furunculosis with thick exudative crusts, especially with secondary Staphyloccus intermedius infection (also Pseudomonas aeruginosa and Proteus mirabilis)

 · May progress to chronic pyogenic demodectic pododermatitis

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

-- Adult arthropods that are elongate, 40 x 250-300 um (shorter and longer forms exist), possess a thin chitinous exoskeleton, short jointed appendages, striated muscle, a body cavity (hemocoel), and intestinal and reproductive tracts
+· Adult arthropods: elongate, 40 x 250-300 um (shorter and longer forms exist), have a thin, chitinous exoskeleton, short jointed appendages, striated muscle, a body cavity (hemocoel), and intestinal and reproductive tracts

-- Variable histologic appearance depending on the stage of the disease and presence of secondary bacterial infection, and variable numbers of mites are present (few to countless; numerous mites may suggest poor immune response)
+· Mite-induced lesions: Variable depending on the stage of the disease and presence of secondary bacterial infection, and variable numbers of mites (few to countless; numerous mites may suggest poor immune response)

-- Follicles containing large numbers of mites with build-up of mite products and marked follicular hyperkeratosis may cause follicular plugging; follicular plugging with follicular keratosis, mite proliferation, and folliculitis can lead to follicular rupture with release of mites, bacteria, sebum, keratin, and other irritants into the dermis stimulating a pyogranulomatous reaction (furunculosis)
+· Complicated lesions: follicles with large numbers of mites, build-up of mite products, and marked follicular hyperkeratosis à follicular plugging à follicular rupture with release of mites, bacteria, sebum, keratin, and other irritants into the dermis à pyogranulomatous furunculosis

-- In the absence of mites in sections, pigmentary incontinence around the follicular isthmus and hyperpigmentation of the outer root sheath at the same location strongly suggest demodicosis
+· In the absence of mites in sections, pigmentary incontinence at the follicular isthmus and hyperpigmentation of the outer root sheath at the same location and/or perifollicular granulomas strongly suggest demodicosis

 For gross lesions: